Santihago/tutorials/cluster-permutation.md

 If you click on the newly created ‘data_all’ and explore the data structure, you will observe that trial information is now located in the trialinfo subfield.

-## 3. Now we need to separate our data into two different data structures, one for each condition.
-This step is necessary for the permutation test.
-For this step, we will use a Fieldtrip's function to select the desired trials.

-Using Fieldtrip code:
-Check the data_all.trialinfo to see what your event codes are.
-If they are in text format, you can use e.g. strcmp(data_all.trialinfo.type, ‘SNTD’);.
-Here we have two event types, 72 and 73.
+## 3. Split data by condition

+For the permutation test, we need to separate our data into as many data structures as there are conditions.
+We will use a Fieldtrip's function `ft_redefinetrial` to select the desired trials.
+Of course, we need to know what the event values of interest are.
+If the data structure is in Fieldtrip's format, check  `data_all.trialinfo` to see what your event codes are for each trial.
+If your event codes are in text format (can happen when importing from EEGLAB), you can select those trials using text indexing (e.g. for an event coded as 'SNTD', use `strcmp(data_all.trialinfo.type, ‘SNTD’)`).
+Here, in this example we have two event types, 72 and 73, se we will create two data structures.
+If we had more conditions, we would create more.

 ```Matlab
 cfg = [];
 cfg.trials = data_all.trialinfo == 72;